ART BASEL Art Fair: My work will be available at:

 This query has led to a pictorial examination of my own process and an empirical investigation of my visual vocabulary by distilling the image to the essentials of mark making.
 Pedestals, boxes of color, and fragments of paint are stacked within my canvases and drawings as a way of offering up an image that elevates the parts of the whole, thus building via deconstruction.

-Most recently I was awarded a residency at the Marfa Contemporary in Marfa, Texas.
-While there my experience with the landscape had its effect.
-Light and strong color have taken a new prominence in my work.
-In the desert, forms appear and disappear dependent upon the light---they sometimes shimmer or seem transparent or become mere shadows in a vast ephemeral space.
-I have always been attracted to the transient, the temporal, and finding a space where things are not necessarily fixed.
-This attitude has been present in my work for a number of years and expresses itself via the title of my current exhibit at Kathryn Markel Fine Arts, 2015 “Neither Here nor There”.
-This does not mean a nod to irrelevance or meaningless but signifies ‘the transitory’ and implies a paradoxical space where abstraction and representation can meet to form a whole.
+Last year I was awarded a residency at the Marfa Contemporary in Marfa, Texas.
+While there my experience with the west Texas desert had its effect.
+In the desert forms appear and disappear dependent upon the light---they sometimes shimmer or seem transparent or become mere shadows in a vast ephemeral space.
+I have always been attracted to the transient, the temporal, a space where things are not necessarily fixed-- a space where visual tension exists.